 Article highlights:

+The PK-PD evidence base for the optimal dose for most commonly used antibiotics is remarkably limited.

-The proposed dosing recommendations for antibiotics listed in the Access and Watch groups of the 2019 WHO EMLc can help to provide guidance for paediatric prescribers and policymakers.
+We propose dosing guidance for antibiotics listed in the Access and Watch groups of the 2019 WHO EMLc to help to advise paediatric prescribers and policymakers.

 Given the limited PK-PD evidence identified, any guidance for antibiotic dosing needs to be regarded as interim until further higher quality evidence is available.

-These findings provide the basis for a future research prioritisation exercise to strengthen the evidence base for dosing of commonly used antibiotics.
+These findings provide the basis for a future research prioritisation exercise to strengthen the evidence base for dosing of commonly used antibiotics in children.

+Future work should seek to develop effective and efficient methods to assess PK-PD in children within clinical trials.

 Introduction